Contact Us

 Need Help with CBSE Affiliation in 2026?

 RAYSolute Consultants has guided multiple school promoters through the CBSE affiliation process.
-From entity structuring to SARAS 7.0 compliance, infrastructure readiness to post-inspection follow-up — we ensure your application succeeds on first submission.
+From entity structuring to SARAS 7.0 compliance, infrastructure readiness to post-inspection follow-up, we help ensure your application is complete and compliant before submission.

 Related Resources